PixlOne/logiops/README.md

 ## Configuration
 [Refer to the wiki for details.](https://github.com/PixlOne/logiops/wiki/Configuration)

-You may also refer to logid.example.cfg for an example.
+You may also refer to [logid.example.cfg](./logid.example.cfg) for an example.

-Default location for the configuration file is /etc/logid.cfg.
+Default location for the configuration file is /etc/logid.cfg, but another can be specified using the `-c` flag.

 ## Dependencies

-This project requires a C++14 compiler, cmake, libevdev, libudev, and libconfig.
+This project requires a C++14 compiler, `cmake`, `libevdev`, `libudev`, and `libconfig`.
 For popular distributions, I've included commands below.

 **Debian/Ubuntu:** `sudo apt install cmake libevdev-dev libudev-dev libconfig++-dev`